Aks-Dmv/vqa_hierarchical_attention/README.md

 # Hierarchical Visual Question Answering using Alternating Co-Attention

-This repository was created in partial fulfillment for the course [16-824: VLR](https://visual-learning.cs.cmu.edu/), which I took at CMU.
+This repository was created in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.